cromachina/fanbox-bot/README.md

 ## Updating the bot
 - Stop the bot `docker compose down`
-- Download the latest version
+- Download the latest version of the bot
 - Run `docker compose build` to update dependencies
 - Start the bot `docker compose up -d`